litmus/instant-api-ruby/README.md

 In the example above the capture wouldn't be initiated until the end user's browser made the HTTP GET request to the preview URL.
 This would mean waiting the full capture time (a number of seconds) before the image data began to transfer.

 Valuable time can be shaved here by pre-requesting required capture configurations as early as it's known they're needed.
-By the time the browser comes to request the preview the capture will be in progress, so transfer of the image data will begin sooner.
+By the time the browser comes to request the preview the capture will be in progress or completed, so transfer of the image data will begin sooner.
+This also avoids browser connection limits delaying the initiation of capture for previews queued behind other requests.

 This pre-request can be provided during email creation